-Because the sample size was small – 4 chimpanzees and 4 gorillas; the mean copy numbers obtained for each gene might not be representative for the species as whole.
-Future studies should include many more individual genomes, then t-tests between species could be used to measure accurately of some genes are different or not.
+Because the sample size was small – 4 chimpanzees and 4 gorillas; the mean copy numbers obtained for each gene might not be representative for the species as a whole.
+Future studies should include more individual genomes to have a better overview of the copy number variations.
+Also, this would allow to perform t-tests between species to measure accurately of some genes have different copy number ditributions.

 The Y chromosome in placental mammals has palindromic repeats where non-allelic homologous recombination occurs [8].
-Some of the genes that have been screened for ampliconic behavior in this experiment might be residing in these palindromes.
-If so, their copy number should maybe have been interpreted differently.
+Some of the genes that have been screened for ampliconic behavior in this experiment ARE residing in these palindromes.
 The limit for non-ampliconic behavior might be set at a higher threshold; i.e. two times that of the X-linked genes.
 My argument being, that copies in these palindromes do not indicate ampliconic behavior, but are simply being kept similar because of non-allelic homologous recombination activity.
 In future studies it might be interesting to look more into this matter.

 It would have been fitting to use more than a single control gene for each artificial chromosome.
 The controls, DMD and AMELY for the X and Y chromosomes, respectively, were chosen as controls because they are known to be non-ampliconic in human.
 This fact, and the fact that they turn out to have a low coverage in the method, doesn’t validate that they are necessarily non-ampliconic in chimpanzee and gorilla.
 By adding more control genes in future studies, it can be validated with a larger margin, that they are indeed; non-ampliconic.